Identity Propagation in Microservices: Securing Non-Human Identities

 • Security Breaches: Unauthorized access to sensitive data.

-• Compliance Violations: Failure to meet regulatory requirements (e.g., GDPR).
+• Compliance Violations: Failure to meet regulatory requirements (e.g., gdpr).

 • Operational Overhead: Increased complexity in managing and monitoring access controls.